 The additional ‘up to 2%’ paid by Vitality is dropped onto your American Express card as a credit at the same time.
 It is not paid directly to you by Vitality or used to reduce your monthly premiums.

-How does the Vitality American Express Credit Card compare to the two existing American Express Platinum cashback cards?
+How does the Vitality American Express Credit Card compare to the American Express Platinum cashback cards?

 American Express already has two cashback credit cards.
 We reviewed the Amex Platinum Cashback cards here.

 The American Express Platinum Cashback card (pictured above) has a £25 fee and pays you cashback at the following rate:

 - 5% cashback on all your spending in the first three months, up to £2,500 of purchases